The Sonicare Essence does what it needs to.

 Provided in the box is a charging stand that the brush sits on, it connects to the mains socket and works on 110-120v.

-The charging stand is white in colour and has a lip within which the handle sits for charging.
+The charging stand is white in color and has a lip within which the handle sits for charging.

 It uses wireless charging, there is no physical connection between the brush and the charging stand.